umutolcer/DSA210-Term-Project/README.md

 ## Objectives
 1. **Understand Skills of Players**
-   Determine the relationship between parameters such as vision score, total minion killed, damage dealt dealt, and Surrender rate.
+   Determine the relationship between parameters such as vision score, total minion killed, damage dealt, and Surrender rate.
 2. **Identify Significant Parameters**
    Emphazise which parameters have the biggest impact to improve League rank.
 3. **Use Data to Improve Myself**